deniskyashif/blog/content/posts/implementing-a-regex-engine.md

 }
 ```

-We have two types of transitions - by a symbol and by epsilon (empty string).
-A state in in Thompson's NFA can either have a symbol transition to at most one state or epsilon transitions to up to two states, but it cannot have a symbol and epsilon transitions at the same time.
+There are **two types of transitions** - by a symbol and by epsilon (empty string).
+A state in in Thompson's NFA can either have a symbol transition to at most one state or epsilon transitions to up to two states, but it cannot have a symbol and an epsilon transitions at the same time.

 ```javascript
 function addEpsilonTransition(from, to) {